friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 BTC-Alpha is the first online cryptocurrency exchange that supports ThreeFold tokens.

-They actually offer following trading options:
+They offer the following trading options:
 - [TFT-BTC](https://btc-alpha.com/exchange/TFT_BTC/)
 - [TFT-USD](https://btc-alpha.com/exchange/TFT_USD/)

-While BTC-Alpha supports buying ThreeFold tokens with USD (second option here above), we recommend that you first acquire Bitcoins as indicated in [Buy ThreeFold tokens from an online exchange](/how_to_buy/buy_from_exchange.md), and then exchange Bitcoins for ThreeFold tokens (the first option here above).
+While BTC-Alpha supports buying ThreeFold Tokens with USD (second option here above), we recommend that you first acquire Bitcoins as indicated in [Buy ThreeFold Tokens from an online exchange](/how_to_buy/buy_from_exchange.md), and then exchange Bitcoins for ThreeFold Tokens (the first option here above).

-So once you have acquired Bitcoins, go through following steps to buy and sell ThreeFold tokens using BTC-Alpha:
+So once you have acquired Bitcoins, go through following steps to buy and sell ThreeFold Tokens using BTC-Alpha:
 - [Registration](#registration)
 - [Login](#login)
 - [Enable two-factor authentication](#two-factor)